byew/COVID-19-rumor-dataset/README.md

-爬虫
-# Data Collecting
+# Data Collecting  爬虫
 - `snopes.py` by Tianqi
   - It is used to collect data from website www.snopes.com and qc.wa.news.cn (departed)

-  数据分析
-# Data Analysis
+# Data Analysis    对csv数据分析
 `data_process.ipynb` is written on Jupyter Notebook.